danterolle/danterolle.github.io/_posts/2023-09-25-htb-keeper-english.md

 ![Keys](/assets/img/writeups/keeper/keys.png).

 Doing a brief search **KeePassDumpFull.dmp**, as the file itself suggests, appears to be a "full dump" of a KeePass database.
-For the uninitiated, [KeePass](https://keepass.info/) is an open source password manager useful for managing a multitude of passwords.
+[KeePass](https://keepass.info/) is an open source password manager useful for managing a multitude of passwords.

 **passcodes.kdbx** and specifically [`.kdbx`](https://keepass.info/help/kb/kdbx_4.html) is the [encrypted](https://github.com/p-h-c/phc-winner-argon2#argon2) file inside which sensitive data (usernames, passwords, notes, etc...) are stored.
-It uses the Argon2 password-hashing function, there is not much hope.
+It uses the Argon2 password-hashing function, there is not much hope to crack it.

 The only hope (and the only clue we have) to access this file is indeed **KeePassDumpFull.dmp**.
 Fortunately doing another Google search I manage to find a very very interesting piece of news: it seems that in KeePass <=2.54 there is a CVE that can let me retrieve the master password from a memory dump (as in our case).